interledger-deprecated/ilp-plugin-virtual/README.md

   },

   // this function is called whenever the outgoingBalance changes by a
   // significant amount.
-It may or may not be called on every transfer's
+Exactly when and how often it will be called may
-  // fulfill, so it should not rely on being part of a payment flow.
+  // become configurable or change in the future, so your code should not rely
+  // on it being called after every transfer.
   createOutgoingClaim: async function (ctx, outgoingBalance) {
     // create a claim for the total outgoing balance.
 This call is idempotent,
     // because it's relating to the absolute amount owed, and doesn't modify